 - 1/2 cup light corn syrup

 - red food coloring

-Coat a 9" square baking pan with cooking spray and a small amount of confectioners sugar.
-Microwave 1/2 cup cold water, granulated sugar and light corn syrup for 8 minutes.
-Stir, making sure sugar is fully dissolved.
-Microwave 2 to 3 minutes longer if necessary to dissolve sugar.
+Coat a 9-inch square baking pan with cooking spray and a small amount of confectioners sugar.
+Microwave 1/2 cup of cold water, granulated sugar and light corn syrup for 8 minutes.
+Stir thoroughly, making sure the sugar is fully dissolved.
+Microwave 2 to 3 minutes longer if necessary to completely dissolve the sugar crystals.

-Lightly mix 1/2 cup water and 2 envelopes unflavored gelatin in a stand mixer.
-Let sit about 5 minutes.
-Slowly add sugar mixture to the gelatin beating (beginning on low and increasing to high) until mixture turns white and begins to peak (about 15 minutes), add in peppermint extract.
+Lightly mix 1/2 cup of water and 2 envelopes of unflavored gelatin in a stand mixer.
+Let it sit for about 5 minutes.
+Slowly add the sugar mixture to the gelatin beating (beginning on low and increasing to high) until mixture turns white and begins to peak (about 15 minutes).
+Add in peppermint extract.

-Then, add mixture to the pan.
-Add food color to the top of the marshmallow mixture, swirl with a toothpick.
-Cover with 1/3 cup confectioners sugar and refrigerate overnight.
-Add remaining confectioners sugar to a bowl, cut and remove marshmallows from backing dish and coat all sides with confectioners sugar.
-Shake off the excess and serve in a cup of hot chocolate!
+Then, pour the mixture into the pan.
+Add food color to the top of the marshmallow mixture and swirl with a toothpick.
+Cover with 1/3 cup of confectioners sugar and refrigerate overnight.
+Add the remaining confectioners sugar to a bowl, cut and remove marshmallows from the baking dish and coat all sides with confectioners sugar.
+Shake off the excess sugar and serve in a cup of hot chocolate!
 Talk about a hug in a mug!

 - 1 prepared graham cracker crust

 - Andes mints and whip cream for garnish